-TCKS has a detention policy.
+TCKS students may be detained if they have not completed their work as assigned.
 Detention is generally in the form of a missed recess.
 The teacher assigning the detention usually assumes the responsibility for supervising the student during that time, although detention may also be coordinated with the lunchroom or playground supervisor.

+Students who have chronic issues with work completion may be assigned to Study Hall.
 For more information see the Study Hall Policy available on the TCKS website.